 A broadcasting degree offers you the opportunity to pursue a multitude of interesting and fulfilling careers.
 Naturally, when you think of a broadcasting job your first thought is probably of a news reporter.
 While this is certainly true, a broadcasting degree allows you to do a wide assortment of broadcasting jobs both in front of and behind the camera.
-Below is a list and brief description of the careers you can pursue in broadcasting.
+Below is a list and brief description of the broadcasting careers you can pursue.

 - Reporter: A reporter is a key part of any news broadcast, and as you well know, not every reporter has the same job.
 Some reporters cover breaking news, others sports and some entertainment.